 Data Augmentation

 Data augmentation methods were used to increase the number of data points to improve generalization across staining and acquisition protocols.
-Various augmentations were applied, including "horizontal or vertical flipping", "90-degree rotations", "Gaussian blurring", and color augmentation.
+Various augmentations were applied, including “horizontal or vertical flipping,” “90° rotations,” “Gaussian blurring,” and color augmentation.
 Random changes were made to brightness, contrast, hue, and saturation during color augmentation.
 Using random coordinate perturbation, patches extracted from images at different epochs were more diverse.
-An offset of 128 pixels is performed before the patch is extracted from the WSI image.
+An offset of 128 pixels is performed before the patch is extracted from each WSI.
 A normalization process was performed after augmentation.

 Loss Function

-The images of WSI showed that the tumor regions were only a tiny fraction of the total pixels, creating a class imbalance.
-To overcome this challenge, the network was trained utilizing a hybrid loss function that minimizes this issue.
-There are two types of loss functions in the hybrid loss function: cross-entropy loss and dice loss.
+In WSIs, the tumor regions were only a tiny fraction of the total pixels, creating a class imbalance.
+To overcome this, a network was trained utilizing a hybrid loss function.
+Two types of hybrid loss functions were used: cross-entropy loss and dice loss.
 In image segmentation tasks, cross-entropy loss is a loss function that calculates the difference between predicted probabilities and actual labels.
-Meanwhile, dice loss measures the overlap between the predicted and true segmentation maps, which helps evaluate segmentation quality.
-In order to determine the dice loss, the predicted posterior probability map is used along with the ground truth binary image.
+Meanwhile, dice loss measures the overlap between the predicted and true segmentation maps, which help evaluate the quality of segmentations.
+In order to determine the dice loss, a predicted posterior probability map is used along with the ground truth binary image.
 Using the predicted posterior probability map, the network assigns a probability value to each pixel indicating whether the pixel belongs to the tumor region.
 Ground truth binary images label pixels as either belonging to the tumor region or not.
 Dice loss is defined as the difference between the predicted segmentation map and the true segmentation map, which is a measure of overlap.
 Through the integration of cross-entropy loss and dice loss, a hybrid loss function is created that optimizes both pixel-wise classification accuracy and true segmentation similarity.
 Studies have shown that this method improves segmentation performance.
 The formula for the hybrid loss function is: